cakephp/docs/pt/orm/schema-system.rst

 Indexes are added using the ``addIndex()``.
 Constraints are added using ``addConstraint()``.
 Indexes & constraints cannot be added for columns that do not exist, as it would result in an invalid state.
-Indexes are different from constraints and exceptions will be raised if you try to mix types beween the methods.
+Indexes are different from constraints and exceptions will be raised if you try to mix types between the methods.
 An example of both methods is::

     $t = new Table('posts');